 We get this is all really confusing, so if you're trying to figure out what to do this year, we put together a guide to filing taxes in 2018.

 Of course, figuring out your tax bracket is a little more complicated than matching up your net income with the percentage you're supposed to pay to Uncle Sam.
 For tax brackets to make sense, you have to know a little about how the U.S. tax system works.

 In America, we have a progressive tax system.
 Basically, if you make more money, you pay a higher percentage back to the government.
-This is different than, say, a flat tax system, where everyone pays (for example) 10% back to the government; people who make more will still be paying more, because 10% of $100,000 is more than 10% of $20,000, but the percentage is the same.
+This system is different than, say, a flat tax system, where everyone pays (for example) 10% back to the government.
+In a flat tax system, people who make more still pay more, because 10% of $100,000 is more than 10% of $20,000, but the percentage is the same.